 At Brend Hotels we want to play our full part in supporting good causes in our local community in Devon and Cornwall, as well as providing help to national charities.
 As a family business, we are pleased to have built close working relationships with the local communities where we work and our teams get personally involved in the charitable organisations that we help.
 We have supported hospices across the South West as well as Macmillan Nurses and many local sporting teams, including local rugby, football, swimming, bowls and tennis clubs amongst others.
+We are also thrilled to sponsor the South West Coast Path Association, helping to preserve this great asset to the region.
 There is hardly a day that goes by when we do not help support a local charity in some way or other.

 Supporting the environment